nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 4.9 Client management
 Client subsystems are managed with ``xrdsst client`` subcommands, new subsystem client can be added with ``xrdsst client add``, the subsystem parameters should be specified in the configuration ``clients`` section.
 Further subsystem registration can proceed with ``xrdsst client register``.
+Subsystem parameters are updated with ``xrdsst client update``.

 ### 4.10 Service management
 Services and service descriptions are managed with ``xrdsst service`` subcommands.
 Adding REST/OPENAPI3/WSDL service descriptions is performed with ``xrdsst service add-description``.
 Enabling of service descriptions is performed  with ``xrdsst service enable-description``.
 Adding access to services is performed  with ``xrdsst service add-access``.
 Service parameters are updated with ``xrdsst service update-parameters``.

+### 4.11 Internal TSL certificates management
+Internal TSL certificates can be downloaded with ``xrdsst cert download-internal-tsl``.

 ## 5 Failure recovery and interpretation of errors
 > "In failure, software reveals its structure" -- Kevlin Henney